Fanny Hill Meets Lady Chatterly: Critical analysis

-Film historian Thomas Leitch cites the Fanny Hill series by Mahon, along with other titles, as being representative of several sexploitation films that were built around the character Fanny Hill from the novel; that obviously deviated from the source text.
+Film historian Thomas Leitch cites the Fanny Hill series by Mahon, along with other titles, as being representative of several sexploitation films that were built around the character Fanny Hill from the novel and that obviously deviated from the source text.
 He argues that Hill "came simply to signal sexual licentiousness, the character being relocated in place and time as a symbol of sexual availability in films."

 Film critic Alan Jones commented that "hot-blooded sexploitation [films] were all about steamy girl-on-girl action."
 He also noted that the audiences at these films were "predominantly male", and they "never had a problem with women lusting after each other" ... like the "ultimate pudenda pairing in Fanny Hill Meets Lady Chatterly."
-American author Malinda Lo observed that the 1960's saw the release of hundreds of soft-core "dykesploitation" films that appealed to straight men's fantasies, highlighting Fanny Hill Meets Lady Chatterly as a notable example.
+American author Malinda Lo observed that the 1960s saw the release of hundreds of soft-core "dykesploitation" films that appealed to straight men's fantasies, highlighting Fanny Hill Meets Lady Chatterly as a notable example.